 Twitter receives over 13 billion API calls daily.

-These companies made huge investments in their open API strategy and are now reaping the rewards.
-But it’s not just the biggest companies who are in the API game.
+These companies made considerable investments in their open API strategy and are reaping the rewards.
+But it’s not just the most significant companies in the API game.
 Companies of all sizes are creating APIs.
-As a result, the growth and adoption of APIs has sky-rocketed in the last 5 years alone, and doesn’t show any signs of slowing down:
+As a result, the growth and adoption of APIs have sky-rocketed and doesn’t show any signs of slowing down:

 The growth in companies exposing APIs has been driven by the need to deliver more functionality and faster time-to-market.

 As an example, think about a company launching a new eCommerce site.
-If every single feature was built in-house, it would take a huge amount of time and investment to build all the functionality needed to run an online store.
+If every single feature were built in-house, it would take a tremendous amount of time and investment to build all the functionality needed to run an online store.

 Instead, the company can leverage best-of-breed software and integrate them into their solution via APIs.
 The image below shows some integrations they might include in their eCommerce solution.

 Each of the products indicated by the red boxes exposes an API that is consumed by the team building the eCommerce site.
 The Product Managers building those third-party products made a business decision to open their API.
-They had a strategy on how it was going to be consumed and the value it would bring to their users.
+They had a strategy on how it would be consumed and its value to their users.